Sep 4, 2019 | Technology & Innovation | Reading Time: 4 minutes

 To understand better this new trend of chatbots, keep reading this article.
 Hopefully, by the end of it, you will know better who will probably be your new robotic co-worker.
 Shall we?

 The basics: what chatbots can do and why they were created

 Often used for basic customer service and marketing system, chatbots were developed to give customers an online experience similar to the real-life one.
 They are able to make it simple and easy for customers to find answers, solve a problem, book a service or buy a product on their own, without the need for human interaction.
 Here, the goal was to create a convenient process for customers.

-In a nutshell, there are now two types of chatbots: one that is based on a set of rules and another that is empowered by AI and that uses machine learning.
+In a nutshell: there are now two types of chatbots: one that is based on a set of rules and another that is empowered by AI and that uses machine learning.
 Their goal is to assist human workers in basic service in the ever-growing online demand.